 Progress in Key Stage 4 and 5 (year ten upwards)

 Your students report shows their 'Working At' and 'Predicted' grades.
 'Working At' grades are taken from assessments in school (such as tests or mock exams) and describe the grade that teachers expect that students would get if they were to sit the exams immediately.
 As such, 'Working At' grades are a useful indicator of students current knowledge and skills.
 'Predicted' grades use the teacher's professional opinion, based on all of the evidence and usual patterns of progress, to give a likely grade for the student at the end of the course assuming that they continue to work at home and in school as they currently are.

 The report also shows a MEG (Minimum Expected Grade).
 These grades are created by the academy to give an indication of what a good outcome might be for the student concerned, based upon both the students own starting points and national patterns of progress.
 As such, the MEGs are bespoke to each student.

-The Progress rating tells you whether he/she is on track to achieve their Minimum Expected Grade (MEG).
+The Progress rating tells you whether your child is on track to achieve their Minimum Expected Grade (MEG).

-- Red – currently not on track to achieve the Minimum Expected Grade
+- Red – Concern.
+Currently not expected to achieve the Minimum Expected Grade

-- Amber – currently on track to achieve the Minimum Expected Grade
+- Amber – currently not on track to achieve the Minimum Expected Grade

-- Green – currently on track to exceed the Minimum Expected Grade.
+- Green – currently on track to meet the Minimum Expected Grade.